nate-johnston/hmjstudiosllc.com/content/pricing.md

 <br>
 ## Materials Fees

 Parents are also responsible for either purchasing or reimbursing any new book/music fees.
 New book purchases will be discussed beforehand.
-I receive a slight discount at the music store so when possible I will purchase the books and pass the discount price on to you.
-If we are still in an online environment, I will send you links to Amazon for the proper books.
+Where possible I will send you links to Amazon for the proper books.
 New books are needed approximately every 4-6 months in the beginning, and cost about $20-$25 each time.
 With the more advanced students the frequency of books purchases decreases to about once a year but is slightly more expensive at $25-$30.
 If your child has an older sibling who has already begun piano lessons I am happy to reuse their books (if they are at the appropriate age level) with the exception of the Theory book which must be purchased new for every student.

 <br>
 ## Payment

-Payment is due by the 7th of every month.
+Payment must be received by the 7th of every month.
 The last week of each month I will send a digital bill via email with the lesson dates for the upcoming month as well as any book charges.
 For example, the September bill will be sent to each parent the last week of August.
 Payment will then be due by September 7th.
 I